mmcfarl7/design-projects-repository/docs/assignments/A05/index.md

 Instead of listing the lessons learned throughout the process, which I will do anyway after answering these questions, we were given prompts to answer:

 ### Governing Failure Mode:
 Stiffness definitely was the leading factor in the designing of these dimensions.
 A good reason doesn't even need a full in-depth explanation, just a simple flaw stated as a fact.
 The known dimensions given were shown in the T-Bar image in the Objective segment.
-There you can see the height of C is for the T-Bar is roughly 1.5 inches, which is impossible to fit onto with the dimensions given by the stress analysis (Height of Feature D is 1.283 inches)
+There you can see the height of C is for the T-Bar is roughly 1.5 inches, which is impossible to fit onto with the dimensions given by the stress analysis (Height of Feature D is 1.283 inches) while the Stiffness analysis was 1.905 inches, which was an acceptable height to fit around the height of the T-Bar.

+### Error Propogation:

+The error in propagation I had started from the beginning with drawing the FBD for Feature A then Feature B. I had to blink and stop for a few seconds to picture teh effects of the forces in my head and how Feature B would be in equilibrium against Features A and C. I think my calculations were accurate but I did have to go back and double check my initial calculations before I decided to just redo all my math in the calculations you see under Decide.

+### Assumption Sensitivity:

+I assumed the loads for Feature E would be on the endpoints since I had trouble picturing how the forces traveled through the frame of the bracket after Feature B. I also assumed the material was 6061-T6 aluminum, which if I had assumed the material was another option like titanium, it would've drastically affected the measurements since different materials have different strengths and properties that are affected by applied loads.

+### Final Lessons Learned:

+I believe overall the biggest lesson in this assignment was that taking a break for lunch really did help clear my head enough to go back and correct my calculations.
+It proves you can't do everything in one sitting, that sometimes you need to do things in sections, so you don't tire yourself out.
+This assignment took me 4-5 hours over the course of 2 days without the lunch break to split it up.

 ### Resources